Ahmed Yasin (footballer)

-Ahmed Yasin Ghani Mousa (أَحْمَد يَاسِين غَنِيّ مُوسَى, [ˈjaːsiːn]; born 22 April 1991), known as Ahmed Yasin (sometimes romanized as Yaseen), is an Iraqi footballer who plays for Saudi club Al-Kholood and the Iraq national team.
+Ahmed Yasin Ghani Mousa (أَحْمَد يَاسِين غَنِيّ مُوسَى, [ˈjaːsiːn]; born 22 April 1991), known as Ahmed Yasin (sometimes romanized as Yaseen), is an Iraqi footballer who plays for Örebro and the Iraq national team.
 He joined the Iraqi national team for first time in 2012, after having played for the Iraq U23 team.

 Club career

 Early career

 Ahmed Yasin Ghani Mousa is the youngest of four footballing brothers.
 He had been playing football from the age of five, looking up to his brothers – Salar, Araz and Zeid – who, like their younger sibling, had all played for Örebro SK, where Ahmed started playing his youth football.
 He first learnt football from his brother Salar, who was a football player and a coach.

 BK Forward

 Ahmed started his career in football by joining BK Forward in 2007 at the age of sixteen, where his eldest brother Salar was a coach for one of their youth teams.
 BK Forward in 2007, a Swedish club in the city of Örebro which plays in the Swedish third tier.
 He started in the youth teams at the club, and after a year he made his debut with the first team.
 He broke into the first team in 2009 and made a total of 42 appearances scoring seven goals for the club and even captained the club's futsal team to the 2010 Mariedal Cup, where he netted two goals in the final.
 After the 2009 season, he was close to signing with Halmstad, and clubs from Portugal.